jchown/yellow-snow-vscode/README.md

 ## Settings

-This extension currently contributes one setting:
+This extension currently contributes two settings:

 * `yellowSnow.theme`: The colour theme to use.
+* `yellowSnow.timelineMode`: Whether to initially show the timeline controls.

-By default this will be `AUTO`, which selects the Yellow Snow theme when the editor is set to a light theme, and Purple Stain when it is set to dark.
+The theme by default is `AUTO`, which selects the Yellow Snow theme when the editor is set to a light theme, and Purple Stain when it is set to dark.

 |YS - Yellow Snow|PS - Purple Stain|
 |-|-|